solo-io/gloo/docs/content/guides/security/tls/client_tls_service_annotations.md

 title: Setting up Upstream TLS with Service Annotations
 menuTitle: TLS with Service Annotations
 weight: 30
-description: Set up Gloo to route to TLS-encrypted services using Kubernetes Service object annotations
+description: Set up Gloo Edge to route to TLS-encrypted services using Kubernetes Service object annotations
 ---

 ## Motivation

-Gloo can auto-discover SSL configuration for [upstream TLS connections]({{< versioned_link_path fromRoot="/guides/security/tls/client_tls/">}}) using annotations on the Kubernetes Service.
+Gloo Edge can auto-discover SSL configuration for [upstream TLS connections]({{< versioned_link_path fromRoot="/guides/security/tls/client_tls/">}}) using annotations on the Kubernetes Service.

 This can be used as a convenient alternative to the {{% protobuf display="Upstream" name="gloo.solo.io.Upstream" %}} to configure Upstream or Client SSL.

 This document explains the options for configuring SSL using service annotations.
-For a step-by-step guide illustrating Upstream SSL in Gloo, see [the Upstream SSL Guide]({{< versioned_link_path fromRoot="/guides/security/tls/client_tls/">}})
+For a step-by-step guide illustrating Upstream SSL in Gloo Edge, see [the Upstream SSL Guide]({{< versioned_link_path fromRoot="/guides/security/tls/client_tls/">}})

 ## Configuring Upstream SSL Using Kubernetes Secrets